 A few reasons this gets mistaken for a scam:

 It's new.
-The program was just signed into law.
-Accounts don't even open until July 5, 2026.
-When something is brand new and involves free money, skepticism is healthy.
+When a program is this new and involves free money, skepticism is healthy.

 Social media is full of bad takes.
 There are people online who don't fully understand the program and are either exaggerating what it does or spreading misinformation.
 That makes it hard to know what's real.

 Some sites are trying to collect your data.
 This is worth knowing.
 Grifin runs investamericaquiz.com to help families understand eligibility.
 We'll tell you clearly what we are: a private company, not the government.
-Any site claiming to be the official government sign-up portal before July 2026 is wrong.
-The official government portal is trumpaccounts.gov.
+The election happens with the IRS, and the only official app for managing a Trump Account lives at trumpaccounts.gov.

 What's Real and What's Not